Efficient Learning of Object Placement with Intra-Category Transfer: Experimental Evaluation

 \subsection{Simulation Experiments}

-For the simulated experiments, we use the four scenes shown in \cref{fig:fulldataset}.
-We train our models with different feature and category maps for predicting the placement poses of the objects.
-We predetermine the placement order.
+For the simulated experiments, we use the five scenes shown in \cref{fig:fulldataset}.
+We train our models with different feature and category maps for predicting the placement poses of the objects with predetermined placement order.
 We evaluate model performance in $n$-step inference, where $n$ truncates the length of the task from the back, starting at the final placement step $t$.
 This is best understood in reference to the placement sequence of object $\O_p$: The $n$-step inference of object $o_t$ reduces $\O_p$ to $\hat{\O}_p = \set{o_{t-n}, \ldots, o_t}$, with the initial observation set $\O_{s,t-n}$.
 For example, $0$-step inference is the placement of the current object, where previously placed objects have ground truth pose.
 As $n$ increases, the error in the scenes accumulates for each placed object.

 We evaluate the performance of different combinations of category maps $\M$, pose representations $f$, models $p_U, p_B$, and the impact of model minimization by fitting our models to $5$ training samples and evaluating on $5$ test scenes.
 Our choices for pose encodings are $f_{quat}, f_{AA}, f_{euler}$ which all encode poses as Cartesian position and rotations as a quaternion, rotation vector, and Euler angles, respectively.
 The $f_{\mathfrak{se3}}$ encoding uses the log-map to represent a pose as an element of $\mathfrak{se3} \subset \R^6$.
 The $f_{mix}$ encoding chooses between the aforementioned ones according to the heuristic described in~\cref{sec:encoding_choice}.
-As the number of combinations grows exponentially, we start by comparing the impact of combinations of $\M$ and $f$ and the performance of our two competing models $p_U, p_B$.
+We start by comparing the impact of combinations of $\M$ and $f$ and the performance of our two competing models $p_U, p_B$.
 Based on the results we select one model combination to ablate for long-horizon performance and to study the impact of our model minimization approach in the face of distractors.